 Rose Auditorium Auralization | Spring 2019

-In order to analyze a space for its acoustic properties, measurements of the acoustic behavior of the Rose Auditorium was taken using custom MATLAB codes, and was modeled using OnShape, AutoCAD, and CATT-Acoustics.
+In order to analyze a space for its acoustic properties, measurements of the acoustic behavior of the Rose Auditorium was taken using custom MATLAB programs, and was modeled using OnShape, AutoCAD, and CATT-Acoustics.
 The model parameter was tested and modified to match that of the measured profile, and was changed to match its original purpose better.
 Both impulse responses found through the two methods were then used for auralization of the space.

 DAT Optimization for AHU | Spring 2019

-In line with the Cooper Union's LEED Platinum status, this program was coded on MATLAB to find the optimal discharge air temperature (DAT) for any AHU.
+In line with the Cooper Union's LEED Platinum status, this program was programmed on MATLAB to find the optimal discharge air temperature (DAT) for any AHU.
 The user only has to input one file with the names and current & minimum occupied air flow [CFM] of all the rooms served by an AHU, and the program graphs the overall and individual components' power consumption and cost.
 The program also outputs the optimal DAT for the given current situation.

 Unknown Noise Identification | Spring 2019

 The source of a frequently occurring, disturbing unknown noise in a classroom was identified by measuring and analyzing both the vibrational and acoustical data from the noise.
-Using custom-made MATLAB codes and functions for Digital Signal Processing (DSP), the coherence of the different signals were found and the noise source was identified.
+Using custom-made MATLAB programs and functions for Digital Signal Processing (DSP), the coherence of the different signals were found and the noise source was identified.

 Turducken Cooking Challenge | Fall 2018